hilaashk/ex6-graphics/README.md

 3. Adjust power with W/S keys
 4. Press spacebar to shoot
 5. Try to score points and beat your accuracy record!

-## 📸 How to Run

-1. Clone this repository to your local machine
-2. Make sure you have Node.js installed
-3. Start the local web server: `node index.js`
-4. Open your browser and go to http://localhost:8000
-5. Feel free to clone and customize this court to suit your own game or simulation!

 ## 🏆 Game Features Summary